Semi-discrete optimal transport methods for the semi-geostrophic equations: Introduction

 Since the pioneering work of Hoskins \cite{hoskins1975geostrophic}, Cullen and Purser \cite{cullen1984extended}, and Benamou and Brenier \cite{benamou1998weak} on the semi-geostrophic equations, it has become customary to regard $\nabla P(\cdot, t)$ formally as a diffeomorphism between $\Omega$ and its image $\nabla P(\Omega, t)$ for each time $t$.
 The system \eqref{eqn:sgorig} is then transformed to the time-dependent coordinate system determined by $\nabla P$, known as \emph{geostrophic coordinates}.
 It is a remarkable property of SG that, as shown in \cite{benamou1998weak}, this formal change of coordinates yields a closed equation which is free of the field $u$.
 Indeed, under the assumption that $\nabla P$ is a smooth solution of \eqref{eqn:sgP} and $P(\cdot, t)$ is strictly convex at each time $t$, it can be shown that the time-dependent pushforward measure

 is a distributional solution of the active transport equation \eqref{eqn:SGgeoActTrans}.

-\subsection{Outline of the Paper}
+\subsection{Outline of the paper}

 We begin in Section \ref{sect:SDOT} with a brief introduction to semi-discrete optimal transport theory.
-Section \ref{sect:mainResults} contains the statement of our main results: \begin{enumerate} \item \emph{discrete geostrophic solutions} with \emph{well-prepared} discrete initial data exist and are unique (Theorem \ref{thm:1}); \item solutions of SG in geostrophic coordinates with arbitrary compactly-supported initial measure can be constructed as the limit of a sequence of \emph{discrete geostrophic solutions} (Theorem \ref{thm:2}). \end{enumerate} These are proved in Sections \ref{sect:discExist} and \ref{sect:generalExistence} respectively.
+Section \ref{sect:mainResults} contains the statement of the following existence results whose novel proofs are the main contribution of this paper: \begin{enumerate} \item \emph{discrete geostrophic solutions} with \emph{well-prepared} discrete initial data exist, are unique, and are defined by trajectories that are twice continuously differentiable in time (see Definition \ref{defn:wellPrep} and Theorem \ref{thm:1}); \item Lipschitz-in-time solutions of SG in geostrophic coordinates with arbitrary compactly-supported initial measure can be constructed as the uniform limit of a sequence of \emph{discrete geostrophic solutions} that are twice continuously differentiable in time (Theorem \ref{thm:2}). \end{enumerate} These results are proved in Sections \ref{sect:discExist} and \ref{sect:generalExistence} respectively.
 Section \ref{sect:explicit} contains the explicit calculation of two exact solutions of SG in geostrophic coordinates, as well as a brief discussion on equilibrium solutions.
 Finally, in Section \ref{sect:num}, we illustrate the theory developed in the paper by simulating a 2D semi-geostrophic flow in geostrophic coordinates, and we plot the corresponding Laguerre tessellations of the physical domain $\Omega$.